yorickpeterse/oga/doc/css_selectors.md

 Using the CSS expression `root foo:nth-of-type(even)` would return a set containing the 2nd and 4th `<foo>` nodes.

-The corresponding XPath expressions for the various forms of this selector are as following:
+The corresponding XPath expressions for the various forms of this pseudo class are as following:

     :nth-of-type(n)    => *[position() = n]
     :nth-of-type(-n)   => *[position() = -n]